 256-824-6899

+riskmanagement@uah.edu

-riskmanagement@uah.eduRevealing the identity of individuals reporting Wrongful Conduct will be treated with discretion in the investigatory process insofar as the law or federal regulations allow.
+Revealing the identity of individuals reporting Wrongful Conduct will be treated with discretion in the investigatory process insofar as the law or federal regulations allow.
 Reports made to the UAH Ethics Hotline may be made anonymously.
 However, UAH encourages anyone reporting Wrongful Conduct to identify themselves when making a report in order to help facilitate the investigation of the Wrongful Conduct.

 REVIEW AND INVESTIGATION